This or That: What's the difference between our Eucalyptus essential oils?

 Unlike most varieties of oils we carry, the therapeutic benefits of Eucalyptus Globulus and Eucalyptus Radiata are quite similar.
 Both oils are high in 1,8- cineole, with varying monoterpenes.
 For example, our current batch of Eucalyptus Globulus is high in 1,8- cineole, with significant amounts limonene, whereas Eucalyptus Radiata is high in 1,8- cineole with significant amounts of terpineol.

-These constituents lend our Eucalyptus oils to being excellent at healing and repairing respiratory issues such as congestion, bronchial asthma, respiratory infection, and shortness of breath.
-Eucalyptus should be your go to defense during cold and flu season, not only for its effectiveness in healing respiratory issues, but also for its ability to prevent these common ailments.
-The 1,8- cineole leads Eucalyptus oil to act as a powerful astringent, as well as a successful oily skin and acne reducer.
-What’s more, this oil is a potent reliever of muscle aches, pains, and inflammation.
-And to top it off, the cool and refreshing aroma of Eucalyptus has been known to boost energy and relieve sinus headaches.
+These constituents lend our Eucalyptus oils to being excellent at supporting respiratory issues.
+The 1,8- cineole leads Eucalyptus oil to act as an astringent, and an aid to oily skin and acne.
+What’s more, this oil may be affective in soothing muscle aches and inflammation.
+And to top it off, the cool and refreshing aroma of Eucalyptus has been known to boost energy and relieve headaches.

 What’s the difference?